FaSeiler/RAG-AR-Assembly-Assistant/README.md

 4. **Install the nlm-ingestor:**

     The nlm-ingestor is used to parse the PDF documents used as input for the instruction generation.
 Install the docker container as described here: [nlm-ingestor](https://github.com/nlmatics/nlm-ingestor)
+    ```sh
+    docker pull ghcr.io/nlmatics/nlm-ingestor:latest
+    ```

-5. **Install Ollama and download LLama3.1:**
+6. **Install Ollama and download LLama3.1:**

    - Install Ollama from: [Ollama](https://ollama.com/)